 - The party committee does not use funds designated by a donor for a particular candidate; and

-- A payment from a state or local candidate to help pay for the materials does not exceed his or her share of the expenses.
+- A payment from a state or local candidate committee to help pay for the materials does not exceed the candidate committee's share of the expenses.

 Slate cards and sample ballots

 A state or local party committee or organization may prepare and distribute a slate card, sample ballot, palm card or other printed list naming candidates for any public office.
 The payments are not considered contributions or expenditures on behalf of any federal candidate listed as long as the following conditions are met: